 Multiple-angle modeling pointcloud of data acquisition platform with the PhoXi 3D scanner, SolidWorks assembly models, and drawings are provided along with the dataset.
 Before users run the calibration program using the USTC FLICAR dataset, we recommend referring to the structured light scanning modeling data and SolidWorks design models to obtain reliable initial calibration values.
 Calibration Data of Photoneo scan and SolidWorks Model is available here: Download

-The time synchronization module performs the time synchronization of the cameras, Lidars, IMU and computers that record the data.
+| The time synchronization module performs the time synchronization of the cameras, Lidars, IMU and computers that record the data.
 The first level of the time synchronization module is the GNSS receiving module, which obtains the UTC true time data with nanosecond precision through the satellite.
 The logic parallel circuit processes the timing information, converts the GNSS signal into PPS (Pulse-per-second signal) signal and NEMA signal, and the Lidar is connected to the two signals for time synchronization.
 At the same time, the PPS signal is connected to the IMU module and the frequency divider module.
 The PPS signal makes the inertia data timestamp of the IMU consistent with the true value of UTC time; the PPS signal connected to the frequency divider module is based on the The camera needs to be triggered at the frame rate.
 The camera trigger signal is aligned with the PPS signal at the edge of the whole second, and the delay between the two signals is within a few tens of ns.
 Therefore, the camera exposure image time is synchronized with the IMU data acquisition time; The camera time is time-synchronized during device manufacture, so the trigger signal triggers all cameras on the serial trigger line simultaneously.
 The computing master accepts the NTP network data packets converted and sent by the FPGA, and performs time synchronization through the NTP protocol.
+For the horizontal Lidar and the stereo camera on the axis, a photoelectric trigger sensor is designed.
+When the Lidar rotates to coincide with the camera's field of view, the excitation switch is turned on and the camera is exposed to collect images to ensure the spatiotemporal synchronization of point clouds and images. |

 This part is about how we get IMU’s gyroscope and accelerometer noise model parameters.
 The IMU sensor will drift over time, therefore it is necessary to add an error term into the motion model to correct the IMU raw data based on IMU noise model.